-As described elsewhere,13 GP consultation rates for all groups significantly outnumbered other forms of healthcare utilisation

-, Р settings.
-Previous work has shown that children with greater access to GP appointments in and out-of-hours have significantly lower ED visit rates.18 The geographical accessibility of English GP practices is similar in affluent and deprived areas.19 This suggests factors other than proximity also contribute to , and relatively low use of GP services among CYP from deprived neighbourhoods.
-GPs in the most deprived areas of England since the second seco neighbourhoods.
-GPs in the most deprived areas of England suboptimal preventive care behaviours and inappropriate ED attendances,^{21 22} and children living in more deprived areas of England are less likely to engage with preventive care and more likely to require unplanned hospital admission.23 Few studies have linked parental socioeconomic status, health literacy and child health outcomes, but low health literacy clusters in suboptimal preventive care behaviours and inappropriate ED and child health outcomes, but low health literacy clusters in deprived groups.24 Work with deprived communities has also highlighted practical barriers to accessing scheduled care.
-These include difficulties in obtaining appointments in-hours, securing time off work and unacceptable travel costs.25 With GPs acting as gatekeepers to specialist services, restricted access to primary care may also hinder access to specialist advice.
-It is concerning that recent studies have highlighted reduced access to tertiary services among children living in deprived areas of England.^{26 27} groups.
+As described elsewhere, GP consultation rates for all groups significantly outnumbered other forms of healthcare utilisation across the study period.
+Our study suggests that children living in more affluent areas of England receive more scheduled care in GP practices and specialist clinics, while those from deprived neighbourhoods are more likely to receive unscheduled care.
+ED visits and hospital admissions are sometimes necessary and appropriate.
+However, they may result from restricted access to primary care or a failure of successful management in other settings.
+Previous work has shown that children with greater access to GP appointments in and out-of-hours have significantly lower ED visit rates.
+18 The geographical accessibility of English GP practices is similar in affluent and deprived areas.
+19 This suggests factors other than proximity also contribute to relatively low use of GP services among CYP from deprived neighbourhoods.
+GPs in the most deprived areas of England have 15% larger case-loads than GPs working in the most affluent areas.
+Low parental health literacy is associated with suboptimal preventive care behaviours and inappropriate ED attendances, and children living in more deprived areas of England are less likely to engage with preventive care and more likely to require unplanned hospital admission.
+Few studies have linked parental socioeconomic status, health literacy and child health outcomes, but low health literacy clusters in deprived groups.
+Work with deprived communities has also highlighted practical barriers to accessing scheduled care.
+These include difficulties in obtaining appointments in-hours, securing time off work and unacceptable travel costs.
+With GPs acting as gatekeepers to specialist services, restricted access to primary care may also hinder access to specialist advice.
+It is concerning that recent studies have highlighted reduced access to tertiary services among children living in deprived areas of England.
+26 27 groups.
 Individuals and populations with relatively high health needs require increased access to health services.
 In 2007/2008, this greater need was reflected in higher GP activity for all ethnic groups and higher outpatient activity in children from Asian and mixed ethnic groups.
-Previous studies have highlighted similar, high levels of primary care activity among children and adults from Asian ethnic groups living in England.^{8 28} While GP activity in all ethnic groups reverted towards levels seen in white groups, it remained relatively high among Asian children.
+Previous studies have highlighted similar, high levels of primary care activity among children and adults from Asian ethnic groups living in England.
+While GP activity in all ethnic groups reverted towards levels seen in white groups, it remained relatively high among Asian children.
 However, it is concerning to see relatively low outpatient activity in children from black ethnic groups.
-As in adults, much remains to be done to ensure the needs of children belonging to racially minoritised groups are met.29
+As in adults, much remains to be done to ensure the needs of children belonging to racially minoritised groups are met.